Demazure character formula for semi-infinite flag varieties: Non-symmetric Macdonald polynomials

 \begin{lem} For each $w \in W$ and $\lambda \in \Lambda_+$, the sheaf $\mathcal E_w ( \lambda )$ is independent of the choice of a reduced expression of $w$. \end{lem}

-\begin{proof} It is enough to check that two reduced expressions of $w$ gives rise to the same sheaf.
-As the construction is about the modification along the fiber, the assertion reduces to the following assertion (as $q_{\mathbf i,e}$ factors through a $X ( \mathbf i )$-fibration): We define
+\begin{proof} It is enough to check that all reduced expressions of $w$ gives rise to the same sheaf.
+We borrow notation from the proof of Theorem \ref{coh-tw} by choosing $v = e$ and $w \in W$.
+Then, (\ref{H^0_c}) and (\ref{intersect}) imply